 Chemotherapy can make your body less able to fight off infection.
 This happens because treatment reduces the number of white blood cells (infection fighters) in your body.
-To help prevent infections, try the tips on this handout.
+To help prevent infections, follow the tips below.

 The nadir is the time during your chemotherapy cycle when you have the fewest white blood cells.
 The length of your nadir and when it occurs depend on the drugs you are taking.
 Each drug has its own nadir.
 Talk with your doctor or nurse about your nadir period.
 Then take extra precautions to prevent infection at that time.

-Keep your hands clean.
-To reduce your risk of infection, wash your hands often throughout the day.
+- Keep your hands clean.
+To reduce your risk of infection, bathe daily and wash your hands often throughout the day.
 For best results, lather them with soap for at least 15 seconds.
 Wash your hands before eating, after spending time in public places, and after using the bathroom.

-Reduce your risk of illness.
-Right now, your body is less able to fight off colds, measles, and other illnesses.
-Try not to spend time with people who are sick.
-Stay away from crowds during your nadir.
+- Reduce your risk of illness.
+During this time your body is less able to fight off colds, measles, and other illnesses.
+Stay away from anyone who has a fever or an infection and avoid large crowds during your nadir.

-Wear gloves.
+- Wear gloves.
 Make it harder for infection to enter your body.
 Wear gloves when you work around germs and dirt.
-Have someone else clean a pet's litter box.
+Have someone else clean a pet's tank, cage, or litter box.

-Prevent and treat infection.
-These drugs attack the germs that cause infection.
-Antibiotics work in this way.
+- Prevent and treat infection.
+Antibiotics work in this way by attacking and killing the germs that cause infection.